 4.4.1 As can be seen from Table 4.3, services are financially supported from a variety of sources.
 Table 4.4 shows how much is required on top of bus fare revenue for services to operate in the district.
 The devolved Local Transport Authority Bus Services Operators Grant (BSOG) of £137,099 helps to fund existing contracted bus services.
 In addition to the almost £2m invested in local bus services each year, section 22 operations are being operated on a not-for-profit basis, and much of their costs are covered by grants and other donations.
-A further £145,000 per annum will be required to maintain operation of the Newbury to Thatcham 1a/1c services shown in Table 4.2.

 Funding Source Estimated amount each year (£000s)

-West Perkehire Contracted bus services £720
+Most Darkshire Contracted bus services £890

 West Berkshire Council In-house section 22 operations £350

-Concessionary Fares reimbursement £460
+Council Concessionary Fares reimbursement £460

-Total West Berkshir £1,530
+Total West Berkshire £1,700

-West Berkshire Town & Parish Councils £10
+West Berkshire Town £10

-Developer contribution £210
+Developer contributio £210

-Neighbouring local a £50
+Neighbouring local au £50

-Total all subsidy £1,800
+Total all subsidy £1,970